Gunnarguy/WoWCA/README.md

 ### Disclaimer

-This project is an independent, fan-made reference tool and is not affiliated with, endorsed by, or sponsored by Blizzard Entertainment, Inc. "World of Warcraft" and all related names, logos, and trademarks are the property of Blizzard Entertainment, Inc.
+This project is an independent, fan-made reference tool and is not affiliated with, endorsed by, or sponsored by Blizzard Entertainment, Inc. "World of Warcraft" and all related names, logos, and trademarks are the property of Blizzard Entertainment, Inc. The use of the trademark is for identification purposes only.

 This app uses only numerical and textual data derived from publicly accessible community-driven sources.
 No proprietary artwork, copyrighted assets, or private server data is included or distributed.